CUUATS/lrtp/content/overview/goals objectives performancemeasures/_index.md

 _Willard Airport_ This MOE receives a negative rating due to a 25% decrease in flights and a 3% decrease in enplanements between 2009 and 2013.

+## Methodology

+CUUATS staff, in conjunction with the LRTP Working Group, developed goals that will lead local agencies in the implementation of the plan.
+These goals are grouped according to the six Sustainable Choices 2040 planning pillars outlined in the introduction and elaborated on in Chapter 8: Planning Pillars.

+The goals and objectives were formulated based on a combination of the MAP-21 priorities, State of IL transportation policy factors, local knowledge, current local planning efforts, and input received during Sustainable Choices 2040 public outreach.
+Additionally, some of the goals and objectives included in this update were revised from those listed in the previous LRTP.
+Agencies are listed under each set of strategies to delineate jurisdiction and/or responsibilities.
+The goals, objectives, and strategies generally represent concepts by which projects should be identified, designed, and constructed.

+Finally, specific performance measures were developed to help CUUATS staff track the progress of each objective during the five year period between LRTP updates according to relevant and obtainable data.
+Each performance measure is listed in the same row as its specific objective in the proceeding tables.
+Each table shows the goals, objectives, performance measures, strategies, and the parties responsible for implementation.
+All the performance measures have a base year of 2015.

+## Safety and Security

+### Map 21 National Goal

+* Increase the safety of the transportation system for motorized and non-motorized users.
+* Increase the security of the transportation system for motorized and non-motorized users.

+### Illinois State Transportation Policy Factors
+* Safety for all transportation users.
+* Security to protect the State's valuable assets and ensure the continued operation of the system.

+### Sustainable Choices for 2040 Goal
+* The Champaign-Urbana area will maintain, preserve and operate its existing transportation system in a safe and secure  usable state to provide safe, efficient and reliable movement of people, goods, services in the short term, and in the long term, achieve the state's goal of zero deaths and disabling injuries.

+## Resilient Economy
+### May 21 National Goal
+* Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.

+### Illinois State Transportation Policy Factors
+* Support of global economic competitiveness.

+### Sustainable Choices 2040 Goal
+* The Champaign-Urbana area will have a resilient economy by supporting existing and emerging local as well as global business development and job creation, fostering quality educational options for all income levels, continuing to invest in forward-looking infrastructure like fiber connectivity, establishing strong inter-regional transportation options like bullet trains, and promoting inter-municipal coordination that creates and maintains a high standard of living and quality of life for all.

+## Multimodal Connectivity
+### Map 21 National Goal
+* Increase accessibility and mobility of people and freight
+* Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight
+* Promote efficient system management and operation

+### Illinois State Transportation Policy Factors
+* Accommodating future growth in population and employment.
+* Securing adequate funding for maintaining, improving, and ensuring efficient operation of the transportation systems.
+Preserving and managing existing infrastructure.

+### Sustainable Choices 2040 Goal
+* The Champaign-Urbana area will aim to increase accessibility, connectivity, and mobility of people and freight to all areas of the region through the use of an interconnected multimodal system of transportation that is cost-effective for people, businesses, and institutions that will increase the efficiency of the transportation system by allowing freedom of choice in all modes of transportation including active modes whenever possible.

+## Accessibility and Affordability
+### Map 21 National Goal
+* Increase accessibility and mobility of people and freight

+### Illinois State Transportation Policy Factors
+* Transportation for underserved population such as the elderly, low-income, and person with disabilities.

+### Sustainable Choices 2040 Goal
+* The Champaign-Urbana area will address issues of equity as well as segregation in its diverse communities in the area of transportation.

+## Healthy neighborhoods
+### Map 21 National Goal
+* Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

+### Illinois State Transportation Policy Factors
+* Protecting the environment.
+* Preserving and managing the existing infrastructure.

+### Sustainable Choices 2040 Goal
+* The Champaign-Urbana area will promote healthy communities and improve overall residential quality of life by strengthening existing neighborhoods and housing developments, evaluating and expanding active transportation infrastructure, and promoting energy conservation and environmental quality.

+## Balanced Development

+### MAP 21 National Goal

+* Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns.

+* Emphasize the preservation of the existing transportation system.

+### Illinois State Transportation Policy Factors

+* Accommodating future growth in population and employment.

+* Preserving and managing the existing infrastructure.

+### Sustainable Choices 2040 Goal

+* The Champaign-Urbana area will support diverse and environmentally responsible types of development without encouraging sprawl or sacrificing important historical structures or new business opportunities by reinvigorating downtown areas, fostering more mixed use development, and protecting and preserving neighborhoods and business districts that contain historic structures.